 - Represent the Law Student Division to ABA entities and represent the ABA entities to the Law Student Division, keeping each other informed of the other’s activities.

-- Submit monthly reports to the Division.
+- Submit monthly reports to the Division by the 1st of every month.

 - Work closely with and under the purview of nationally elected student officers, as assigned.